SFPC/BeginningCodersBootcamp/curriculum/2_random_control_flow_and_returns.md

 ### Logging things to the console

-First we learned how to log things to the console.
+First, let's learn how to log things to the console.
 This is useful for printing out the values of functions and variables.

 ```cpp
 void ofApp::draw() {